MarlonJMejia/MarlonJMejia.github.io/resume.md

 *Nov 2020 - Present*

 - **Issue Diagnosis and Resolution**:
-  - Addresse Layer 1 & 2 connectivity issues across 1000+ servers, switches, routers, and firewalls.
+  - Address Layer 1 & 2 connectivity issues across 1000+ servers, switches, routers, and firewalls.
   - Resolve issues across operating systems, including Windows and Linux (Red Hat, Debian) to ensure consistent and reliable functionality.
   - Respond to trouble ticket in our bucket queue to troubleshoot issues quickly and effectively determining the scale of the issue.
 - **Automation**: